HONG KONG DISNEYLAND

 Characters appear in the park during the day and at specific times at various locations detailed in the "Times Guide" (see above).

-Sleeping Beauty Castle is the location for several daily character greetings
+Castle of Magical Dreams is the location for several daily character greetings

 FASTPASS SYSTEM